 If you’re in need of some inspiration for your midweek meals, then look no further.

-This delicious vegetarian pasta dish is not only packed full of flavour, but it’s also quick and easy to make.
+This vegetarian pasta dish is not only packed full of flavour, but it’s also quick and easy to make.
 As much as I love cooking, as a busy #mumboss, the prospect of slaving over a hot stove for hours on end is the last thing on my mind.
 I won’t scrimp on flavour despite me opting for ‘fast food’ though and this pasta dish ticks all the family’s boxes as we adore olives here.
-My kids often ask I use mozzarella or hallumi instead of goat’s cheese and those cheeses work well too.
+Alexander omits the cheese as he’s dairy-free and I’m plant-based so join him.
+Oliver and Peter adore this as is.

 Ingredients (serves 2)

 - 150g Lumaconi pasta, cooked according to packet instructions

 - 1 tbsp capers

 - 2 tbsp sun-dried tomatoes

 - Small handful of fresh basil